makeyourweb-online/simple-site-notice/readme.txt

 * Customize font size and padding
 * Add your own CSS styles (without `<style>` tags)
 * Option to hide the notice on mobile devices
+* Option to enable a close button so users can dismiss the notice
+* Option to remember closure with a cookie (notice stays hidden after closing)
-* Lightweight and clean – no JavaScript required
+* Lightweight and clean – no JavaScript required (unless close button is enabled)
 * Works instantly – no setup complexity

 == Installation ==